FlingOS/FlingOS/Documentation/Markdown/Reference Articles/PS2 Keyboards.markdown

 # FAQ & Common Problems

 ## I only ever receive one key press / scancode?
+You are probably not reading any or enough of the scancode bytes from the Data port when the first IRQ occurs.
+If you don't empty the Data port buffer, the PS/2 controller won't signal another interrupt when another key is pressed.

 ## My IRQ handler hangs or enters an infinite loop or locking condition?
+You probably tried to perform a memory allocation (or use some other forbidden function) from within the IRQ handler.
+You must either pre-allocate memory or defer the interrupt handling using a separate thread.
+Alternatively, use polling.

 ---